awslabs/open-data-docs/docs/noaa/noaa-ghcn/README.md

 -   L = temperature appears to be lagged with respect to reported hour of observation
 -   O = converted from oktas
--   P = identified as "missing presumed zero" in DSI 3200 and 3206
+-   P = identified as “missing presumed zero” in DSI 3200 and 3206
 -   T = trace of precipitation, snowfall, or snow depth
 -   W = converted from 16-point WBAN code (for wind direction)